gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

 *   **concept**: UserProfile \[User]
 *   **purpose**: allow users to share their personal info
-*   **principle**: after setting a name, hobby, and image for a user, other users can see them
+*   **principle**: after setting a name, hobby, and image for a user, users can see their consolidated information
 *   **state**:
     *   A set of `Users` with
         *   an `active` status of type `Boolean`